MIT-SPARK/Hydra/hydra_utils/doc/config_parsing.md

 :warning: `visit_config` must declare the config argument as non-const.
-This is a side-effect of the parsing and output code both making use of `visit_config` (parsing requires that the config is non-const so that the parser can modify the configuration fields).
+This is a side-effect of the parsing and output code both making use of `visit_config` (parsing requires that the config is non-const so we can modify configuration fields).

 This is all you need to do as long as the configuration structure is default constructible and only contains:

-    - ROS primitive types (bool, float, double, std::string, int)
+  * ROS primitive types (bool, float, double, std::string, int)
-    - [Integral types](https://en.cppreference.com/w/cpp/types/is_integral), e.g. uint8_t, int64_t
+  * [Integral types](https://en.cppreference.com/w/cpp/types/is_integral), e.g. uint8_t, int64_t
-    - Any std::vector of ROS primitive types or integral types
+  * Any std::vector of ROS primitive types or integral types
-    - Any std::map with std::string for keys and ROS primitive types for values
+  * Any std::map with std::string for keys and ROS primitive types for values
-    - Any structure that contains only members of the above (or other nested structures)
+  * Any structure that contains only members of the above (or other nested structures)

 Note that this doesn't apply to any parts of the config you **do not** want to parse, as well as any class methods.
 This does mean that if you had some complex member type that doesn't follow these rules, you could conceivably do something like: